The Bridge of Sighs

 If you’re planning a visit to Oxford or have just moved there, you’re probably looking forward to seeing the city and its incredible landmarks.
-Oxford is a beautiful place with hundreds of historical locations, parks, and of course some of the oldest colleges in the world.
-Let us help prepare for your visit to Oxford!
-In this section you will find articles and pages about all the different landmarks and activities to make the most of your Oxford visit.
+Oxford is a beautiful place with hundreds of historical locations, parks, and, of course, some of the oldest colleges in the world.
+So, are you ready to plan your visit to Oxford?
+In this section, you will find articles and pages about all the different landmarks and activities that will help you make the most of your visit.

 Did you know Oxford has a medieval castle?
 And a Saxon tower?
 The city is not just the home place of one of the oldest universities in the world, it’s also a fascinating British town with a large variety of historical places and incomparable landmarks.
 Browse All >